Electric cars: How they work, their pros and cons

 What is an electric car?

-The first thing to understand is what actually defines an electric car or “EV”, meaning electric vehicle, for short.
+The first thing to understand is what defines an electric vehicle or “EV”, for short.

-It’s also important to refer to the “engine” of the car as a motor, as there’s no such thing as an electric engine as such.
+It’s also important to refer to the “engine” of the car as a motor, as there’s no such thing as an electric engine.

 How do electric cars work?

-The big difference is that they do not use gears.
-They just use more or less electric current and the motor turns faster or slower.
-No gear, no clutch; just acceleration and braking.
+The big difference is that they don’t use gears.
+They use an electric current which makes the motor turn.
+No gear, no clutch; only acceleration and braking.

 What are the running costs of an electric car?

 This question is a very broad one and depends a lot on the type of car.
-Basically, using electricity over normal fuel is cheaper.
+But generally, using electricity over normal fuel is cheaper.

-How much does it cost to charge an electric car?
-Well, 100 miles will cost roughly £4, depending on energy prices, whereas the same distance in a normal car would be around £15.
+But how much does it cost to charge an electric car?
+Well, 100 miles will cost roughly £4, depending on energy prices.
+A petrol or diesel car over the same distance would be around £15.

 How much do electric cars cost?

-Companies like Nissan and Renault are offering battery lease plans where you buy the car but lease the battery which saves around £4,000 in some cases.
+Some manufacturers offer incentives too.
+Companies like Nissan and Renault provide battery lease plans.
+You buy the car but lease the battery, saving around £4,000 in some cases.

 Electric car battery life

-However, as battery leasing and replacement options develop, this issue should become much less of a problem.
+As battery leasing and replacement options develop, this issue should resolve itself.

-It’s clear that wear and tear is far less than a normal car due to less moving parts, so the irony of this situation is that a used electric car on the same miles as a used petrol car is likely to be in better condition.
+It’s clear that wear and tear is far less than a normal car due to fewer moving parts.

 Range anxiety and charging

-However, range is something that is improving very rapidly, so fast, in fact, it’s hard to discuss in detail lest it be out of date in a few months’ time.
+This is improving quickly, so fast, in fact, it’s hard to discuss in detail as it may change within a few months.

 Each model and make offers different ranges.
 And some offer range booster options like bigger batteries and more.

-The actual act of charging is very simple; you just plug it in.
-But how long you have to wait varies a lot with the car and how much charge you need to put in.
+The actual act of charging is very simple; you plug it in.
+But how long you wait varies a lot with the car and how much charge you need to put in.

 Who are electric cars for?

-EVs are not for everyone, yet.
-The fact of the matter is, if you do a lot of long runs, or unpredictable journeys then a plug-in hybrid might be more suitable.
+If you do a lot of long drives or unpredictable journeys then a plug-in hybrid might be more suitable.

-However, for people who commute shorter distances, and/or use their cars as a run-around, they can be perfect.
+But for people who commute shorter distances or use their cars as a run-around, they can be perfect.

 There is no doubt the EV is the future, being part of the answer to many of our environmental worries.
 And they offer a smooth, powerful and easy mode of transport.